Eden-Sobol/js-frontend/README.md

 <script src="/main.js"></script>

-Its cool because you can install this on a website temporarily even if its not yours, like google, and use it normally

 HOW TO USE:

  fbui.cr() (create) takes three arguments.
  The first argument is type.
 You can set this to something like "p" or "div" or even "p id='myId'".
 It decides the type of element.